 Academic Integrity in Practice

-For more information about the Lewis & Clark's academic integrity policy, consult The Pathfinder (student handbook), the Office of the Dean of the College of Arts and Sciences, or the Office of the Dean of Students.
+For more information about Lewis & Clark's Academic Integrity Policy, consult the guides for student conduct, the Office of the Dean of the College of Arts and Sciences, or the Office of the Dean of Students.